gahrae/HidatoHippy/README.md

 Challenge criteria
 ==================

 The challenge poster requested that a runtime limit be put in place.
-I did not want to my application to prematurely exit before finding a solution.
+I did not want the application to prematurely exit before finding a solution.
 The algorithm will terminate eventually.
 And presumably boards will not be large enough to run for a significant duration.

 Some detection of board states that cannot be solved was implemented.
 For example, when a board has duplicate or isolated numbers.
 But more could be done in this regard, especially with the following situation...